Things To Do In Dubai

 If you want to witness the poshest neighborhood in Dubai, then this is the place to go.
 And there are numerous opportunities for shopping and eating.

-7. Dubai Frame – Picture perfect
+7. Dubai Frame – Picture Perfect

 On the Skydeck, the two sides of the frame give us two completely distinctive perspectives of Dubai.
 Old Dubai includes Karama, Bur Dubai, and Deira on one side.
 Faraway, the quintessential Creek can be seen winding in the middle of low-rise buildings.